Naenae to Moores Valley Tramway

 The Strand Brothers logged old-growth forest at the head of Moores Valley, as well as forests in the Hutt Valley, and Whitemans Valley.
 They were astonished by the abundance of high-quality timber in Moores Valley, which had been overlooked by other loggers.
 The valley’s forest was said to rival that of the more remote areas of the North Island, with species like rimu, white pine, birch, rātā, and mataī thriving there.

-Imagine if the Strand Brothers had focused solely on their other locations, leaving Wainuiomata with an untouched reserve of ancient forest on the hillside and valley floor below.
-In such a scenario, this area might have evolved into a significant scenic reserve.
-However, it’s equally possible that the land could have been sold and cleared by individual landowners, leading to deforestation at a later time.
+Had the Strand Brothers focused solely on their other locations, or if the bushfire had destroyed their tramline and sawmill, Wainuiomata might have been left with a preserved expanse of ancient forest on the hillsides and valley floor.
+In this scenario, the area could have developed into a significant scenic reserve.
+However, it’s also possible that the land would have eventually been sold and cleared by individual landowners, leading to deforestation at a later date.

 Regardless of what might have been, the tramway and logging operations in Moores Valley remain a fascinating chapter in Wainuiomata’s history.
 Fortunately, Wainuiomata still retains pockets of old-growth forest, particularly around the water catchment area and up the hills towards the Remutaka Range.

-Strand Brothers Tramway Naenae to Moores Valley 9 April 1957 Cropped LINZ CC-BY 3.0
+Moores Valley in Wainuiomata 9 April 1957 partially showing Strand Brothers Tramway in Moores Valley LINZ CC-BY 3.0

 Location of the Tramway in Moores Valley